 “The early award of this new long term contract is testament to the improved outcomes and service the team has delivered to Virgin Atlantic.
 It also reinforces the capabilities of the flydocs platform – we have continued to heavily invest in and develop the product over the last 5 years and believe it is still by far the most advanced in the market.
 We have a great working relationship with Virgin Atlantic and are looking forward to working with them to help further evolve their business.”

 Virgin Atlantic has just had the authority to start issuing completely digital documentation, electronically signed within flydocs, within the business.
 This will drive further efficiencies into their processes by cutting out the need to print, sign and send documents.
 Whilst providing a full audit trail, it also means documents are instantly shared, available and usable all over the world.

 The flydocs platform also provides highly integrated compliance builds and repair mapping, with a focus ahead on mobile management at source.

 About Virgin Atlantic

 From its first leased jumbo in 1984 to the UK’s second largest long haul airline, Virgin Atlantic has come a long way.
 It now has a fleet of 40 aircraft serving over 30 destinations and over 9,000 employees.

-The FLYdocs system is underpinned by an aggressive software development programme which has new modules available for customers including Project Management, FLYsign Digital Sign-off [with electronic workflows], Authorisations & Training Records Management and the FLYdoc integrated electronic documentation and authoring system.
+The flydocs system is underpinned by an aggressive software development programme which has new modules available for customers including Project Management, flysign Digital Sign-off [with electronic workflows], Authorisations & Training Records Management and the flydocs integrated electronic documentation and authoring system.